openstack/openstack-ansible/doc/source/index.rst

 OpenStack-Ansible provides Ansible playbooks and roles for the deployment and configuration of an OpenStack environment.

-OpenStack-Ansible Rocky is currently a release candidate, expected to release with the 18.0.0 tag by 28 November 2018.
+OpenStack-Ansible's Rocky series was first released with the 18.0.0 tag on 16 October 2018.

 .. toctree::
    :maxdepth: 1